SharePoint/sp-dev-docs/docs/sp-add-ins/replace-an-expiring-client-secret-in-a-sharepoint-add-in.md

 Learn how to add a new client secret for a SharePoint Add-in that is registered with AppRegNew.aspx.

-> [!NOTE]
-> The name "apps for SharePoint" is changing to "SharePoint Add-ins".
-During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint".
-For details, see  [New name for apps for Office and SharePoint](new-name-for-apps-for-sharepoint.md#bk_newname).

 Client secrets for SharePoint Add-ins that are registered using the AppRegNew.aspx page expire after one year.
 This article explains how to add a new secret for the add-in, as well as how to create a new client secret that is valid for three years.